-- A. Salary Deferral Account participant's allotments up to a maximum of 25% of base pay for the year, but not to exceed \$18,500 annually in 2018. - B. Matching Employer Contribution Account Company contributions, dollar-for-dollar, based on the participant's allotments (up to a maximum of 6% of regular earnings including overtime) made to the Salary Deferral Account. - C. Employee Contribution Account a non-highly paid participant's after-tax allotments up to a maximum of 10% of base pay for the year.
+- A. Salary Deferral Account participant's allotments up to a maximum of 25% of base pay for the year, but not to exceed \$19,000 annually in 2019. - B. Matching Employer Contribution Account Company contributions, dollar-for-dollar, based on the participant's allotments (up to a maximum of 6% of regular earnings including overtime) made to the Salary Deferral Account. - C. Employee Contribution Account a non-highly paid participant's after-tax allotments up to a maximum of 10% of base pay for the year.
 If highly paid, no after-tax allotments are allowed. - D. Deductible Contribution Account participant's allotments to this account have not been allowed after December 31, 1986, but established accounts have been allowed to remain. - E. Minimum 401(k) Contribution Account participant's allotments to this account have not been allowed after March 31, 1992, but established accounts have been allowed to remain. - F. Rollover Account contributions made by an employee from a prior qualified plan. - G. Discretionary Employer Contribution Account Company discretionary contributions on a quarterly basis beginning January 1, 2000, of similar amounts to each of certain Retail Business store managers for initial investment in the Murphy Stock Fund (see Note 4).
 A vested participant may redirect this investment to the other options described in Note 4.
 Participation in this account became frozen as of September 1, 2003.
 Employees eligible to receive Company discretionary contributions as of September 1, 2003 continued to receive such contributions after this date until their full entitlement was made as of September 30, 2004.

-H. Catch-Up Contribution Account - participant's allotments for all eligible employees who have attained age 50 before the close of the Plan year and are contributing the maximum pre-tax amount permitted by the Plan, up to a maximum of 75% of base pay for the year, but not to exceed \$6,000 for 2018.
+H. Catch-Up Contribution Account - participant's allotments for all eligible employees who have attained age 50 before the close of the Plan year and are contributing the maximum pre-tax amount permitted by the Plan, up to a maximum of 75% of base pay for the year, but not to exceed \$6,000 for 2019.

-Each participant's account is credited with the participant's contribution and allocations of (a) the Company's contribution and (b) Plan earnings, and charged with an allocation of administrative expense credit.
+Each participant's account is credited with the participant's contribution and allocations of (a) the Company's contribution (b) Plan earnings and (c) administrative expenses.
+Additionally, each participant's account can be allocated revenue sharing credits upon the Company's election.
 Allocations are based on participant earnings or account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.